 c.
 Following the First Reading, the EC determines whether the policy is ready for a campus-wide comment period.

 d.
 Graduate Studies staff makes recommended revisions and coordinates with the Policy Office for legal review and to circulate the proposal for a standard two-week comment period.
 Stakeholders are identified in all interested academic and non-academic units across campus, as appropriate.

 e.
 The EC conducts a Second Reading of the policy proposal, which incorporates any feedback, questions, or concerns that arose during the comment period, if appropriate.

 f.
 Following the Second Reading, the EC may vote to pursue further revisions or to endorse the policy for approval.

 g.
-Graduate Studies staff coordinate with the Policy Office to submit the final draft proposal for review and final approval before publishing it in the Policy Library.
+Graduate Studies staff coordinates with the Policy Office to submit the final draft proposal for review and final approval before publishing it in the Policy Library.

 i.
 Office of Graduate Studies retains the prerogative to make technical edits without review to policies.